 A mother recently spoke of her dismay because a yogurt outlet had crushed nuts as a self-serve topping option.
 Her email pleaded with us to communicate the injustice of a facility serving nuts and not preventing cross contamination of nuts and other yoghurt toppings.
 Whilst we can see how frustrating and maybe even frightening this was for the 13 year old with peanut and tree nut allergy it was an opportunity for the teen to make an informed choice on level of risk and maybe next time, encourage their friends to go to a café/fast food outlet/facility that posed less risk for them.
 Hard?
 Yes, but part of growing up with food allergy.
 Is this facility an injustice for the person with cow’s milk allergy as well?
 Whether we want to accept it or not, people with food allergy are different.
 We have special needs and we need to learn to do some things differently.

 This has been a challenging article to write for a number of reasons:

-Nobody becomes less stressed because we want them to.
-It is important to learn how to manage stress and seek professional help if needed.
+- Nobody becomes less stressed because we want them to.
+It is important to learn how to manage stress and seek professional help when needed.

 What I can share is that in my experience, parents that are stressed often have children that are stressed.
 We, as parents, need to manage our stress so that our children can feel empowered in managing their allergy as they get older.
 Many of us need help to manage our anxiety and that really is OK.
 It is better to get help sooner rather than later.
 Don’t sit back thinking things are not bad enough yet.
 If you/your child are showing signs of anxiety speak with your doctor (GP or allergist) and think about learning some skills to help manage the anxiety.
 Speaking with a doctor/psychologist or other health professional about your anxieties may help to give you and/or your child some perspective on the real risk of your allergies and appropriate care to be taking...